finer-vision/disney-magical-door/README.md

 # Disney Magical Door

-Brain and client for the Disney experiential door event.
+Server and client for the Disney experiential door event.

 ### Getting Started